 What to expect after the procedure?

-The recovery period is quite fast, and although you should take care with eating in the hours following, you will feel back to normal within a few days.
+The recovery period is quite fast, and although you should take care of eating in the hours following, you will feel back to normal within a few days.

 Make sure to follow any specific instructions that your dentist gives you and return to your regular brushing, flossing and cleaning in between your teeth routine.